scribe-org/Scribe-iOS/README.md

 # Contributing [`⇧`](#contents) <a id="contributing"></a>

-Work that is in progress or could be implemented is tracked in the [Issues](https://github.com/scribe-org/Scribe-iOS/issues) and [Projects](https://github.com/scribe-org/Scribe-iOS/projects).
+Work that is in progress or could be implemented is tracked in the [issues](https://github.com/scribe-org/Scribe-iOS/issues) and [projects](https://github.com/scribe-org/Scribe-iOS/projects).
 Please see the [contribution guidelines](https://github.com/scribe-org/Scribe-iOS/blob/main/CONTRIBUTING.md) if you are interested in contributing to Scribe-iOS.
+This document has all necessary information and also includes steps to set up a development environment.

-Also check the [`-next release-`](https://github.com/scribe-org/Scribe-iOS/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-iOS/labels/-priority-) labels in the [Issues](https://github.com/scribe-org/Scribe-iOS/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.
+Those interested can further check the [`-next release-`](https://github.com/scribe-org/Scribe-iOS/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-iOS/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-iOS/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-iOS/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.

 ### Ways to Help